0xNonCents/yield-wallet-cairo/Readme.md

-# Yield Wallet for Starknet
+# Yield Wallet Proof of Concept for Starknet

 The purpose of this repo is to prototype a StarkNet wallet that has additional defi features for a better user expirence.
 The protype focuses on transfering tokens and putting tokens into lending pools